-The Profile® Family User Manual supports Profile system software 2.5 for the PDR 200 and PDR 300 Profile Video File Servers and, with a Master Enhanced Disk Recorder board upgrade, the Profile PDR 100 Video Disk Recorder.
-Profile disk recorders use digital technology to store and produce broadcast-quality JPEG and MPEG video and CD-quality audio.
+The Profile® Family User Manual supports Profile system software 3.0 for the PDR 200, PDR 300, and PDR 400 Profile Video File Servers and, with a Master Enhanced Disk Recorder board upgrade, the Profile PDR 100 Video Disk Recorder.
+Profile disk recorders use digital technology to store and produce broadcast-quality JPEG and MPEG or DVCPRO video and CD-quality audio.
 This manual documents the standard and optional software applications that run on the Profile platform:

 - The Profile Configuration Manager configures your hardware for input and output of video and audio, genlock, and system timing. - The Media Manager manages clips and masters on disk and in a cartridge library system.
-With Fibre Channel, you can use Media Manager to copy or move media between Profile units. - The Transcode Utility converts media between different video compression formats, such as from JPEG to MPEG. - VdrPanel lets you capture and use JPEG and MPEG video and audio clips. - The Profile Disk Utility lets you manage the Profile systems media disk drives. - The optional Tool Box Editor records media and performs simple, cuts-only edits.
+With Fibre Channel, you can use Media Manager to copy or move media between Profile units. - The Transcode Utility converts media between different video compression formats, such as from JPEG to MPEG or JPEG to DVCPRO. - VdrPanel lets you capture and use JPEG and MPEG or DVCPRO video and audio clips. - The Profile Disk Utility lets you manage the Profile systems media disk drives. - The optional Tool Box Editor records media and performs simple, cuts-only edits.
 It also allows you to create a sequence of clips called a master. - The optional List Manager allows you to set up simple station automation. - The Resource Manager allocates video, audio, and timecode resources for the Tool Box Editor, the List Manager, and Time Delay. - TimeDelay, also optional, allows you to delay a video feed by a specific amount of time. - Other Profile utilities include Profile Log (via WinTail), ProLink, and PortServer, among others.

-NOTE: This manual assumes that you are familiar with basic Microsoft® WindowsTM operation.
+NOTE: This manual assumes that you are familiar with basic Microsoft ${\ensuremath{\mathbb R}}$ Windows^TM operation.